sara-rioseco/nova-wallet/README.md

 # NovaWallet

 NovaWallet is a modern e-wallet web application designed to provide users with a convenient and secure way to manage their digital finances.
-Built using JavaScript, Bootstrap, and jQuery, NovaWallet offers a user-friendly interface and robust functionality to handle various financial transactions.
+Built using JavaScript and jQuery, NovaWallet offers a user-friendly interface and robust functionality to handle various financial transactions.

 ## Features